Plagiarism is considered a serious offense. Students are trusted to complete their work honestly and independently.

 - to present as new and original an idea or product derived from an existing source, including the work of another student

-Plagiarism is an action level 1 or 2 offense in the Ann Arbor Public Schools Rights and Responsibility Handbook.
+Plagiarism/Academic Dishonesty is an action level 1 or 2 offense in the Ann Arbor Public Schools Rights and Responsibility Handbook.

-Responses to evidence of plagiarism could include:
+Responses to evidence of plagiarism/Academic Dishonesty include:

 - Communication to Parent or Guardian

-- Assignment could incur a grade penalty
+- Assignment incurs a grade penalty of zero

-- Conference with Staff, Parent/Guardian and Student
+- Conference with Staff, Parent/Guardian, and Student

 - Exclusion from taking future online courses